 Our Baseline scenario incorporates well-justified stakeholder evidence and feedback to capture regional requirements.
-Stakeholder feedback is used to inform: the timing/level/location of LCT uptake, the underlying factors which affect the forecasts, and to influence the weighting we ascribe to different scenarios during our network analysis.
-Feedback is reviewed and only included where sufficiently justified based on substantiated evidence, level of consensus and stakeholder ability to influence the metric.
+Stakeholder feedback is used to inform: the timing/level/location of LCT uptake; the underlying factors which affect the forecasts; and to influence the weighting we ascribe to different scenarios during our network analysis.
+Feedback is reviewed and only included where sufficiently justified based on substantiated evidence. level of consensus and stakeholder ability to influence the metric.

-We continue to work alongside Local Authorities to incorporate their latest thinking and provide support in the development of their Local Area Energy Plans (LAEPs), as part of our Strategic Optimiser role.
+We continue to work alongside local authorities to incorporate their latest thinking and provide support in the development of their Local Heat and Energy Efficiency Strategies (LHEES), as part of our Strategic Optimiser role.

-UK Wales Net Zero target 2050 2050 % GHG emission reduction target 68% by 2030 78% by 2035 Avg.
-58% (2026-2030) 63% by 2030 89% by 2040 EV targets End the sale of new petrol a and diesel vehicles by 2035.
+UK Scotland Net Zero target 2050 2045 % GHG emission reduction target 68% by 2030 78% by 2035 90% by 2040 EV targets End the sale of new petrol and diesel vehicles by 2030.
 Heat targets Ban on gas boilers in new homes from 2025.
 Install 600,000 heat pumps every year by 2028.
-All new homes built in Wales should be heated and powered from clean energy from 2025.
+By 2025 all new homes must use renewable or low carbon heat.
+By 2030, around over 1 million homes and the equivalent of 50,000 non-domestic buildings will need to convert zero emissions heating.
 Renewable generation targets 50GW offshore wind by 2030.
 A five-fold increase in solar power (up to 70GW) by 2035.
 Significantly increasing the renewable energy capacity in the next CfD.
 By 2035 the UK to be powered entirely by clean electricity, subject to security of supply.
-70% renewable by 2030 (set in 2017) 22.5GW of renewable power by 2025 (from 2013).
-By 2025, 1GW of additional renewable energy capacity to be installed.
+Renewable generation to supply 50% of energy consumption by 2030, and almost 100% of energy consumption by 2050.
+The development of 11-16GW of renewable generation capacity by 2032.